vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Other GitHub repositories can link to the taxonomy repository to link implementation specific code to specific taxonomy symbols like a behavior or token specification.
 This code is then mapped as a platform specific implementation of that artifact.

-For example, in the Ethereum community [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity) is a popular open source repository for Solidity source code that developers use and is mapped to several artifacts in the TTF.
+For example, in the Ethereum community [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity) there is a popular open source repository for Solidity source code that developers use and is mapped to several artifacts in the TTF.

 ![TaxonomyCodeMap](images/codeMap.png)